RodrigoGonzalez/flake8-custom-import-rules/docs/index.md

 Such a restriction can be particularly useful in scenarios where a system is designed to extend its functionality exclusively through third-party libraries.
-For instance, in a plugin system that relies on external extensions, this flag guarantees that only those third- party libraries are imported, excluding any standard or project-level modules.
+For instance, in a plugin system that relies on external extensions, this flag guarantees that only those third-party libraries are imported, excluding any standard or project-level modules.

 Unlike the `standalone-modules` rule, the `third-party-only` rule